 Medical Evacuation Insurance is mandatory for this trip.
 Note that the cost of a medical evacuation policy will be added to your tour invoice.
 If you wish to decline this coverage and opt for a different carrier, you will need to provide other proof of coverage including your insurance company’s name and contact number, and your insurance policy number.

-Airport transfers on Day 1 and Day 10; two pre-cruise hotel nights in the Quito; overnight at Galapagos Tortoise Camp (weather permitting); shipboard accommodations; kayaking; gear on loan (wetsuits, snorkeling gear); meals from breakfast on Day 2 through breakfast on Day 10; local beer and house wine with dinner aboard the ship; most gratuities.
+Airport transfers on Day 1 and Day 10; two pre-cruise hotel nights in the Quito; overnight at Galapagos Tortoise Camp (weather permitting); shipboard accommodations; kayaking; gear on loan (wetsuits, snorkeling gear); meals from breakfast on Day 2 through breakfast on Day 10; local beer and house wine with dinner aboard the ship; most gratuities; Galapagos National Park permit and transit card fees (starting in 2020).
 Subject to change without notice.

-Airfare; Galapagos National Park entrance fee; Galapagos Transit Card; some gratuities; alcohol not mentioned as included; items of a personal nature such as phone calls, laundry, internet etc.; required medical evacuation insurance; travel insurance; optional activities; some gratuities; fuel surcharge may apply.
+Airfare; Galapagos National Park entrance fee (2019 only); Galapagos Transit Card (2019 only); alcohol not mentioned as included; items of a personal nature such as phone calls, laundry, internet etc.; required medical evacuation insurance; travel insurance; optional activities; some gratuities; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: